pluralsh/documentation/identity-and-access-management/identity-and-installations/sharing-existing-plural-installation-repos.md

 We have EC2 AMI's with plural cli installed, along with all cloud provider clis, terraform, helm and kubectl for those interested in creating a remote environment.
 A registry of the AMIs can be viewed here: [https://github.com/pluralsh/plural-cli/blob/master/packer/manifest.json](https://github.com/pluralsh/plural-cli/blob/master/packer/manifest.json)\

-If there's interest in images for GCP and Azure, please to give us a shout in our discord or feel free to open a github issue.
+If there's interest in images for GCP and Azure, please to give us a shout in our discord or feel free to open a GitHub issue.

 This doc gives more details on launching AMIs if you are unfamiliar: [https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/).
 You'll want to select "Public images" within the ami search bar and you can use the ami id embedded in the `artifact_id` in our manifests, eg `ami-0249247d5fc865089`.
 Be sure to chose the one for the appropriate region.&#x20;
 {% endtab %}